Cluster categories for marked surfaces: punctured case: Introduction

-In this paper, we aim to study the the cluster category from marked surfaces with punctures and with non-empty boundaries.
-The main tool is skewed-gentle algebras (a special kind of clannish algebras), which were developed by \cite{CB,De,G}.
+In this paper, we aim to study the cluster categories associated to marked surfaces with punctures and with non-empty boundaries.
+The main tool is skewed-gentle algebras (a special kind of clannish algebras), which were developed in \cite{B,CB,De,G,GP}.
 The essential results are summarized as follows.